svet/Record-my-position/README.rst

 General
 =======

-Record my GPS position is a simple iPhone client to record and save GPS information which can later be emailed as CSV and GPX attachments.
+Record my GPS position is a simple iPhone client to record and save GPS information.
+The stored positions in the database can later be extracted through iTunes file interface or emailed in CSV/GPX format to process for different purposes with external programs.

-The CSV attachment contains all the possible device information while the GPX attachment is just for convenience allowing you to view positions in another program, since most information is stripped.
+The CSV dumps contains all the possible device information while the GPX version is just for convenience allowing you to view positions in another program, since most information is stripped.
 The ``csv_to_kml/csv_to_kml.py`` script can convert the CSV file to a prettier KML/GPX file for opening in `Google Earth`__.

 __ http://earth.google.com/